SAMUDHRA/Basic-HTML-Form/README.md

 A Basic Application form created in HTML

-This form is basically an application to make eye-checkup appointment with Doctor.
+This form is basically an application to Donate blood.

 Used basic HTML tags Like: form,headings,input,label etc.